KwesiLovesTech/AWS-Security-Projects/README.md

-## 🔐 AWS Security & DevSecOps Projects by Domain
+## 🔐 AWS Security & DevSecOps Projects

 This repository showcases a collection of hands-on **AWS Security** and **DevSecOps** projects, organized by security domains and automation pipelines.